 I’m thankful to be on this journey with y’all and I want to thank each person reading this for going out of their way to build up and encourage the body of Believers to diligently read the precious words of our Father.
 His Word is a gift and I know that gift went unopened in my life for far too long!
 The more we encourage others, the more these gifts will be opened in homes around the world and His light will shine even brighter through us.
 I love all you shiny people!

-🌿If you want to hear a fascinating story of how Messiah forced the most authoritative Pharisees to follow Him around by using Levitical law, watch my Facebook Live from Friday morning by clicking here.
-You’ll never understand the “new” testament until you understand the “old”!
+🌿Once we get to the Gospels, you’re going to be so glad you stayed the course now.
+You’ll never understand the “new” testament until you understand the “old”.
 Reading the “new” testament after you’ve built a foundational knowledge of Scripture is like going from a black and white silent film to a color talkie!

 Test Everything, hold tight to what is good!
 1 Thess 5:21